Ecoslops was born from one observation: too many hydrocarbon residues from shipping end up being incinerated or, worse still, dumped in the oceans.

 Our corporate social responsibility strategy is developed around this mission and the main guidelines of ISO 26000: governance, human rights, employment relations and conditions of work, the environment, fair practices, consumer issues, and local communities and development.

-Our top priorities for 2019-2023, which weredefined based on an analysis of our key issues under ISO 26000, are as follows:
+Our top priorities for 2024-2026, which weredefined based on an analysis of our key issues under ISO 26000, are as follows:

 • Pollution prevention

-• Health & safety at work
+• Occupational Health & safety

 • Relations with stakeholders